greysAcademicCode/i-v-vs-time-taker/README.md

 i-v-vs-time-taker
 =================

-a gui for controlling a keithley 2400 sourcemeter
+a gui for controlling a keithley 2400 sourcemeter, useful for investigating transient events in I-V sweeps of solar cells

 ### Files here
 ---
 - **i-v-vs-time-taker.py**
  - Main python script.
 Run this to use the tool.
-You can edit the code in this file directly using your favorite editor.
+You can edit the code in this file directly using your favorite python editor.
 - **ivSweeper.ui**
  - Contains user interface design for main window, edit with Qt Designer (I used version 4.8.5)
 - **ivSweeperUI.py**